UWCS/stardust/content/about/lan/_index.md

 We'll also have our own in-house music server, Amphi, running, where anyone in LAN can submit ~~audible horrors~~ their favourite music.
 Amphi was brought to life by none other than the amazing Alex Dixon (Yes, the same Alex who teaches CS141)!

-> As a quick aside, we typically provide a small array of snacks every once in a while, and might (just might!) get pizza for everyone at some point.
+Lastly, we typically provide a small array of snacks at least once across the event, and might (just might!) get pizza for everyone at some point.

 ## What we do